 Figure 6: The PXIe-1085 24 GB/s chassis includes high-performance, field-replaceable fans.

 As defined by the PXI Hardware Specification, all PXI chassis contain a system controller slot located in the leftmost slot of the chassis (slot 1).
-Controller options include remote control modules that allow PXI system control from a desktop, workstation, server, or laptop computer as well as high-performance embedded controllers with either a Microsoft OS (Windows 7/10) or a real-time OS (LabVIEW Real-Time).
+Controller options include remote control modules that allow PXI system control from a desktop, workstation, server, or laptop computer as well as high-performance embedded controllers.
+Choose from Microsoft OS (Windows 10/11), Real-Time OS (NI Linux Real-Time), or no OS as a simpler starting point from which to deploy your own IT image or install your own OS such as RHEL, OpenSUSE, or Ubuntu.

 PXI embedded controllers are typically built using standard PC components in a small PXI package.
 Performance benchmarking done by NI R&D also ensures the development of controllers that are optimized for test and measurement applications to guarantee that code and algorithms run faster.
-For example, the PXIe-8880 has a 2.3 GHz eight-core Intel Xeon E5-2618L v3 processor (3.4 GHz maximum in single-core, Turbo Boost mode), up to 24 GB of DDR4 RAM, solid-state drive, two Gigabit Ethernet ports, SMB trigger, and standard PC peripherals like two USB 3.0 ports, four USB 2.0 ports, DisplayPort, and GPIB.
+For example, the NI PXIe-8881 provides processor options up to a Xeon 18-Core (4.6 GHz maximum in single-core, turbo boost mode), up to 64 GB of DDR4 RAM, solid-state drive, SMB trigger, and standard PC peripherals like Thunderbolt™, Gigabit Ethernet ports, USB, DisplayPort, and GPIB.

 When NI releases a new PXI embedded controller, it offers the controller shortly after major computer manufacturers like Dell or HP release computers featuring the same high-performance embedded mobile processor.
 Because NI has been in the business of releasing PXI embedded controllers for more than 15 years, the company has developed a close working relationship with key processor manufacturers such as Intel and Advanced Micro Devices (AMD).
 For example, NI is an associate member of the Intel Embedded Alliance, which offers access to the latest Intel product roadmaps and samples.